Theonlyhamstertoh/MY-NOTES-AND-LEARNING/BLENDER.md

 * Always have a reference image or model so you know how it will look

 `blend1` is a backup file.

+# Modifiers
+What modifiers allow you to do is allow for procedural control, tweak however you like, and won't lose your geometry.
+This will allow you to create some neat animated effects.